Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean: Conclusion Future Work

 We have presented Neural Additive Models for Location, Scale and Shape and their theoretical foundation as the neural counterpart to GAMLSS.
 NAMLSS can model an arbitrary number of parameters of the underlying data distribution while preserving the predictive quality of NAMs.
 The visual intelligibility achieved by NAMs is also maintained by NAMLSS, with the added benefit of gaining further insights from knowledge of additional distribution characteristics.
 Hence, NAMLSS are a further step in the direction of fully interpretable neural networks and already offer interpretability that may make them suitable for high-risk domains.

 The extensibility of NAMLSS offers many different further applied and theoretical research directions.
 One important point is the extension of the modelling of the distribution of the response variable.
 Many empirical works focus on modelling not just one, but several responses conditionally on covariates.
 One way to do this is to use copula methods, which are a valuable extension of our approach, hence including a copula-based approach for NAMLSS models would greatly improve the overall general usefulness.
-Another possible extension would be the adaptation to mixture density networks, as e.g. done by \citet{seifert2022penalized}.
+Another possible extension would be the adaptation to mixture density networks, as e.g. done by \citet{Seifert2022penalized}.
 Another possible focus is to switch our approach to a Bayesian-based training approach.
 Bayesian approaches are particularly well suited to deal with epistemic uncertainty and to incorporate it into the modelling.
 Another advantage is that Bayesian approaches are particularly suitable in cases where insufficiently small training datasets have to be dealt with and have been shown to have better prediction performance in these cases.

-Finally, there should be a focus on incorporating unstructured data to extend the previously purely tabular data with high-dimensional input structures.
+NAMLSS, akin to NAM, EBM and Node-GAM initially centers on tabular data.
+However, the model seamlessly extends its capability to encompass multimodal data by incorporating components such as a CNN for images as one of the feature networks.
+In this context, each distributional parameter is modelled by: $\theta^{(k)} = g\left(h^{(k)} + \beta^{(k)} \sum_{j=1}^{J} f_j(x_j)[:, k] + f_{img}(Z)[:, k]\right)$, where $Z$ represents an image input and $f_{img}(Z)$ denotes e.g. a CNN.
+Further identifiability constraints such a orthogonalization \citep{rugamer2023ortho} could be added to account for identifiability of the image effects.